 For the most part, we’re pretty flexible.
 We want to make sure that you get a great learning experience, so let us know what would be best for you and we’ll see whether that’ll work.
 Typically, interns work around 30 to 40 hours each week, but participation in various efforts outside normal business hours may be requested.

 Will I be able to travel?

-Where are PETA’s offices located?
+Where are PETA’s offices that accept internships located?

 PETA’s Norfolk, Virginia, headquarters—the Sam Simon Center—is home to the Human Resources Department, Community Animal Project, Operations Department, International Grassroots Campaigns Department, Special Projects Division, Literature Department, Merchandise Department, and much more.